Pa123313/python-microservice-cicd/README.md

 ✔️ Secure & scalable AWS hosting
 ✔️ Monitoring endpoints for production readiness

-It highlights hands-on skills with AWS, Docker, and GitHub Actions — making it a strong portfolio piece for DevOps / Cloud Engineer roles.
+It highlights hands-on skills with AWS, Docker, and GitHub Actions.